Musicals101.com

 For more than half a century, this lisping comic with a gift for inventive silliness was one of the world's most beloved clowns.
 He ran away from home at age 16, dividing his middle name "Edwin" to create his stage moniker.
 Describing himself as "a man who doesn't do funny things, but who does things funny," Wynn rose to stardom in the early 1900s with a vaudeville act built around zany inventions – like a typewriter carriage modified for eating corn on the cob.
 Wynn was part of the opening bill at New York's Palace Theatre in 1913, where his rapport with audiences led to his becoming vaudeville's first master of ceremonies.

 Wynn became one of the first stars of network radio, headlining a weekly musical comedy revue from 1932 to 1937.
 He was a frequent presence on early network television, and launched a new career as a character actor in films from the 1950s onwards.
-His few musical screen roles included Uncle Albert in Disney's Mary Poppins (1964), where he won a new generation of fans introducing "I Love to Laugh" while floating in midair.
-His last role was as one of the little people in The Gnomemobile (1967), which was released some months after his death at age 79.
-His son Keenan enjoyed a long career as a stage and screen actor.
+His musical screen roles include Uncle Albert in Disney's Mary Poppins (1964), where he won a new generation of fans introducing "I Love to Laugh" while floating in midair.
+His last role was as one of the little people in Disney's The Gnomemobile (1967), which was released soon after his death at age 79.
+His son Keenan Wynn (1916-1986) enjoyed a long career as a stage and screen actor.